johnbrc/MPD-Distribution/about/author.md

 -	Maize Plant Discipleship <http://maizeplantdiscipleship.wordpress.com>
 -	UK Centre for African Mission <http://ukcafricanmission.wordpress.com>

-John is married to Sarah; they have three boys and one girl and, for the last twelve years, have lived in a delightful corner of South West Wales, UK.
+John is married to Sarah; they have four children and, for the last twelve years, have lived in a delightful corner of South West Wales, UK.
 John is an avid bird-watcher and casual photographer, pastimes that he combines with his enjoyment of countryside and coastal walking.

 -	Social networking <http://about.me/jbclements>
 -	Twitter [@johnbrc](http://twitter.com/johnbrc)